 Newsletters are consistent publications, like magazines and newspapers.
 Setting a schedule for sending them is important so that employees know when to expect the next edition in their inboxes.
 You can create a schedule that works for you and your team based on the amount of information you intend to include and the size of your audience.

 Smaller companies with less information may consider weekly or biweekly newsletters.
-This is because it may take less time to collect and source information.
+This is because it takes less time to collect and source information compared to bigger companies.
 Larger organizations may opt for monthly or quarterly mailers.
-Knowing the sending dates in advance can help you create a publishing schedule that saves you time during the creation process.
+Knowing the sending dates in advance helps you create a publishing schedule that saves you time during the creation process.

 After you know your target audience and when they’re receiving the communication, you can plan the content.
 While you might not include the same pieces or sections every time, it’s helpful to have an outline in mind of interesting things to share.
 Consider including: